The history of social media: a timeline

-April 2012: Facebook acquires Instagram for $1 billion, almost cornering the global market of duck-faced selfies and butt photos
+April 2012: Facebook acquires Instagram for $1 billion, almost cornering the global market of selfies and dinner photos.

 October 2012: Facebook reaches 1 billion active users.
 The world wakes up to the fact that a for-profit corporation now owns one of its most important communication channels, and that there’s nothing anyone can do about it.